giamir/bookmark_manager/README.md

 I'd like to un-tag them.

 As a user,
+So that I can prevent mistakes,
+I'd like to be able to edit the title of a link.

+As a user,
+So that I can prevent mistakes,
+I'd like to be able to edit the url of a link.

+As a user,
 So that I can easily find specific links,
 I'd like to filter links by tag.
 ```